IQSS/dataverse/doc/sphinx-guides/source/developers/geospatial.rst

 Setting Up WorldMap Test Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For the dataset page, this script gives a query to add test WorldMap map data.
 After the query is run, the "Explore Map" button should appear for a tabular file or shapefile.
-In the example SQL queries below, substitute ``$DATASET_ID`` and ``$DATAFILE_ID`` with the appropriate ID's.
+In the following two SQL examples, substitute ``$DATASET_ID`` and ``$DATAFILE_ID`` with the appropriate ID's.

 To add sample map data for a tabular file: